Neo4j The database this website's blockchain explorer runs on.

 BrowserYou can browse the Bitcoin graph database using the Neo4j browser here:

-To keep the database running as fast as possible, I'm currently asking for $40/month to access the bitcoin graph database.
+To keep the database running as fast as possible, I'm currently asking for $40/month to access the bitcoin graph database (unless you are a student).
 This helps to contribute to server costs and upgrades, and gives you access to the entire graph database.
 Send me an email to get access.

 - Browser: http://learnmeabitcoin.com:7474/browser